bcgov/fasstr/README.md

 ### Plotting example 1: daily summary statistics

 To visualize the daily streamflow patterns on an annual basis, the `plot_daily_stats()` function will plot out various summary statistics for each day of the year.
 Data can also be filtered for certain years of interest (a 1981-2010 normals period for this example) using the `start_year` and `end_year` arguments.
-Multiple plots are produced with this function, so this example plots just the summary statistics (`[1]`).
+We can also compare indivual years against the statistics using `include_year` argument like below.

 ``` r
 plot_daily_stats(station_number = "08NM116",